-NOTE 2: Coordination with other WGs (e.g. SA2) when needed.
+NOTE 2: Coordination with other WGs (e.g. SA2, RAN2) when needed.

+NOTE 3: Access link for WAB backhaul can be TN or NTN.

-NOTE 3: Mobility procedures to be used for the UEs served by a WAB-gNB are legacy UE mobility procedures.
+NOTE 4: Mobility procedures to be used for the UEs served by a WAB-gNB are legacy UE mobility procedures.
 Mobility of the WAB-MTs is based on legacy UE mobility procedures.